splunk/splunk-operator/docs/AppFramework.md

 NOTE: All CR's of the same type must have polling enabled, or disabled.
 For example, if `appsRepoPollIntervalSeconds` is set to '0' for one Standalone CR, all other Standalone CRs must also have polling disabled.
 Use the `kubectl` command to identify all CR's of the same type before updating the polling interval.
 You can experience unexpected polling behavior if there are CRs configured with a mix of polling enabled and disabled.

-## Impact of livenessInitialDelaySeconds and readinessInitialDelaySeconds

-* Splunk Operator CRDs support the configuration of [initialDelaySeconds](https://kubernetes.io/docs/tasks/configure-pod-container/configure-liveness-readiness-startup-probes/) for both Liveliness (livenessInitialDelaySeconds) and Readiness (readinessInitialDelaySeconds) probes.
-* When the App Framework is NOT configured, default values are 300 seconds for livenessInitialDelaySeconds and 10 seconds for readinessInitialDelaySeconds (for all CRs.)
-* When App Framework is configured, default values are 1800 seconds for livenessInitialDelaySeconds and 10 seconds for readinessInitialDelaySeconds (only for Deployer, Cluster Manager, Standalone, Monitoring Console and License Manager CRs).
-The higher value of livenessInitialDelaySeconds is to ensure sufficient time is allocated for installing most apps.
-This configuration can further be managed depending on the number & size of apps to be installed.

 ## App Framework Limitations

 The App Framework does not preview, analyze, verify versions, or enable Splunk Apps and Add-ons.
 The administrator is responsible for previewing the app or add-on contents, verifying the app is enabled, and that the app is supported with the version of Splunk Enterprise deployed in the containers.
 For Splunk app packaging specifications see [Package apps for Splunk Cloud or Splunk Enterprise](https://dev.splunk.com/enterprise/docs/releaseapps/packageapps/) in the Splunk Enterprise Developer documentation.
 The app archive files must end with .spl or .tgz; all other files are ignored.